zerotohero-dev/talks/fluentconf/WORKLOG.md

     3. It’s performance is surprisingly “good enough”.

 To have some fun, we’ll go ahead with option 3 for this demo **:)**.

+// TODO: you realize that the number and type of these (micro)services are exponentially increasing at each iteration. — Talk about ways to manage the infrastructure, like chef/puppet, ansible, saltstack etc.